ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 are notification centers and ``NSOutlineView``, to be exact: the outline view stores weak references to the objects return by the method ``outlineView:child:ofItem:`` of its data source.
-The easiest way to avoid crashes with outline views is to make sure that you model for the view uses subclasses of ``NSObject`` to represent the nodes in the outline view.
+The easiest way to avoid crashes with outline views is to make sure that your model for the view uses subclasses of ``NSObject`` to represent the nodes in the outline view.

 Another gotcha is that ``obj.setDelegate_()`` often does *not* retain the